Where Did All the Plasma Manufacturers Go?

 Or, more to the point, how do we keep our plasma projects running when no one seems to support them anymore?

 To be clear, we're not talking about the large plasma TV in your basement.
 We're talking about the plasma display that for many years was the industry standard for electronic instruments.
+Some electronic manufacturers previously were plasma manufacturers during their push in the late 80s.
 First, a little primer on how we got into this plasma problem.

 When plasma screen technology arrived, it was a natural fit for the aerospace and defense industries, along with a few others.
 Plasma was rugged.
 It could be used to fit into small spaces.
 It was orange and monochrome and it changed how we could design our projects.